-EQUIPMENT: You should pack a pair of binoculars that are in good repair, along with a belt pack or day pack (for carrying books, sunscreen, sundries, etc.).
-As a precaution, it is a good idea to pack your binoculars, a change of clothing, toiletry items, medication and travel documents in your airline carry-on bag.
+EQUIPMENT: You should pack a pair of binoculars that are in good repair, along with a belt pack or day pack (for carrying books, sunscreen, extra film, etc.).
+As a precaution, it is a good idea to pack your binoculars, a change of clothing, toiletry items, medications and travel documents in your airline carry-on bag.
 Your leader will have a spotting scope, but if you have one and wish to bring it, please feel free to do so.
-Pack a small flashlight, and an alarm clock.
-A small folding umbrella is also a good idea for mist and light rain.